Download the print version (version 4.0)

 - the CDR consumer is attempting to prevent an accredited person from collecting accurate CDR data that is unfavourable to the consumer

-- the entity is an accredited data recipient of the data, but the request is in respect of data the entity has collected from a data holder (rather than data the entity may have derived from collected data), with the effect that the consumer should make the request to the data holder, or
+- the entity is an accredited data recipient of the CDR data, but the request is in respect of data the entity has collected from a data holder, and the accredited data recipient is unable to determine whether the CDR data is correct using its own records and other readily accessible sources, with the effect that the consumer should make the request to the data holder, or

 - the CDR data has already been corrected, or a qualifying statement already included with the data, on a previous occasion.